 with the following solution for the new critical (NC) horizon radius, $ r_{_{NC}}$

-which is exactly the same as that of obtained in Eq. (\ref{rcc}).
+which is exactly the same as that obtained in Eq. (\ref{rcc}).
 Replacing this horizon radius in Eqs. (\ref{Tnew}) and (\ref{Pnew}), it is a matter of calculation to find

-which are exactly the same as previously calculated the critical temperature (\ref{Tcc}) and the pressure (\ref{Pcc}).
-These results show that the critical values calculated here are consistent with those calculated before with the usual method of extended phase space.
+which are exactly the same as the previously calculated critical temperature Eq. (\ref{Tcc}) and pressure Eq. (\ref{Pcc}).
+These results show that the critical values calculated in our approach are consistent with those calculated with the usual method in extended phase space.